- UNDERGRADUATE PROGRAMS

 - Prerequisites for students wishing to be admitted to the honors program: A 3.5 GPA in the field of concentration is normally required.
 In addition, honors candidates in Cognitive Science, Cognitive Neuroscience, and Psychology must have completed the statistics requirement (e.g., CLPS0900) and at least one lab course (a credit in a directed research course may be substituted for the lab course).
 Candidates in Linguistics must have completed the core course requirement.

-- Declaration due date: Applications to the honors program are due no later than September 28 (5pm) for students graduating in May 2016.
+- Declaration due date: Applications to the honors program are due no later than Friday September 16 (5pm) for students graduating in May 2017.
 Also note that Honors students in Cognitive Science, Cognitive Neuroscience, and Psychology must take CLPS1980 in conjunction with their honors' thesis research each term during this academic year.
 Linguistics honors students must take at least one independent study course (CLPS 1980) during this academic year.
-(The registrar’s deadline to add a course is October 6, 5 pm.)
 Each prospective honors student should submit to their Concentration Advisor (for Cognitive Science, Cognitive Neuroscience, or Linguistics) or to the Honors Advisor (for Psychology) a declaration of honors form which includes: (a) research topic/project title, (b) faculty advisor, (c) information on the plan for completing the project, and (d) the signature of the faculty advisor.

 - Additional honors requirements: